 What if my income changes while I’m receiving Section 8 rental assistance?

-A recertification is performed once a tenant is has participated in the Section 8 program for a year.
-If income changes before the end of the year, tenants are required to contact the MMPHA staff so an interim recertification is done so that the tenant is always paying a fair share of their rent according to their current income.
+A recertification is performed once a tenant has participated in the Section 8 program for a year.
+If income changes before the end of the year, tenants are required to contact the MMPHA staff so an interim recertification can be done to determine if there is a change in the amount of rent the tenant might pay.

 How much will I pay toward my rent?